ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 Bruce William McClelland - ARRIS International Plc

 Yes, hey, Doug.
 So, answer the first part of the question, I guess.
 Clearly, in all the discussions I've had with you and the investors, we've been striving to getting to GA on the second-gen line cards, the downstream card in particular by the end of second quarter.
 And it looks like we're just going to be a little bit beyond that, so that's what Dan had talked about.
 So, certainly, a little later than we expected.
-But it's just the kind of variability in finishing tests and then getting through customer qual (sic) [quality] (21:29).
+But it's just the kind of variability in finishing tests and then getting through customer quality.
 But I think we're in good shape for third quarter.

 And I think there's really kind of two ways to think of the upgrade cycle around Gen2.
 One, is kind of just a natural transition as customers buy more capacity for their networks and additional chassis, et cetera.
 There will be a natural transition to Gen2 with twice as much capacity and density as the old generation.
 Obviously, the second piece is upgrading existing footprint in the network and for the most part, that happens as capacity is acquired.
 And so, we think that's kind of a natural flow of the business.
 But I think I've always described it as not really a step function from our traditional run rate.
 Having said that, as you've seen in the first quarter results, we're down from traditional run rates.
 So we think that certainly comes back as the second part of the year happens.